-Now, click and hold, and “Invert Selection.”
+Now, right-click and hold, and choose “Invert Selection.”
 Now right-click and hold, and select “Delete.”
-Use the “Add H” button to add missing hydrogens to your new fragment.
+Use the “Add H” button to add missing hydrogens to your new fragment (deleting and re-adding the hydrogen atoms should ensure that they are named the same as in the complete molecule).
 Now export the new molecule as a mol2 file.

 The result should look like this: